Essential Tools for Freelancing Productivity

 a.
 PDF-XChange Editor (Free, Medium) — Annotate, edit, and sign PDFs.
 Windows-focused.

 b.
-Smallpdf (Freemium, Easy) — Online PDF compression, merge, convert.
+Smallpdf (Freemium, Easy) — Online PDF compression, merging, and conversion.
 Mobile browser-friendly.

 c.
 Foxit PDF Reader (Freemium, Easy) — Reliable reader and annotator.